alacritythief/Emphasis/README.md

 ------------------

 * E-Mail verification
-* Documentation for custom element shorthand
-* Polish and optimization
+* More polish and optimization

 EXTRA: